I like cool stuff and a lot of it I make myself. Have a look:

 I Got A Mug On My Mug

 Same mug, three views.
 I made this in 2009.
-Yes, partially inspired by the Easter Island heads, you're very clever to notice that.
-Also inspired by being lazy and not wanting to do the eye bits.
-It's kinda heavy so I don't actually use it much.
-Looks cool though.
+Yes, partially inspired by the Easter Island heads but mostly inspired by laziness and not wanting to do the eye bits.
+It's a bit heavy so I don't actually use it much.
+High fire stoneware.

 Here's an idea, take pictures and post them on the internet!
 I like to travel, sometimes.
 Every once in a while I'll even get a nice photograph or two out of a trip.